SaqlainMinz/Small_Projects_Using-JS/README.md

 # TODO-Using-JS
-Making a todo app using java script
+Making a Small app using java script